Virtual reality: Health and safety

 There are many health and safety considerations of virtual reality.
-A number of unwanted symptoms have been caused by prolonged use of virtual reality, and these may have slowed proliferation of the technology.
-Most virtual reality systems come with consumer warnings, including: seizures; developmental issues in children; trip-and-fall and collision warnings; discomfort; repetitive stress injury; and interference with medical devices.
-Some users may experience twitches, seizures or blackouts while using VR headsets, even if they do not have a history of epilepsy and have never had blackouts or seizures before.
+A number of unwanted symptoms have been caused by prolonged use of virtual reality, and these may have slowed the proliferation of the technology.
+Most virtual reality systems come with consumer warnings, including seizures; developmental issues in children; trip-and-fall and collision warnings; discomfort; repetitive stress injury; and interference with medical devices.
+Some users may experience twitches, seizures, or blackouts while using VR headsets, even if they do not have a history of epilepsy and have never had blackouts or seizures before.
 One in 4,000 people, or .025%, may experience these symptoms.
 Motion sickness, eyestrain, headaches, and discomfort are the most prevalent short-term adverse effects.
 In addition, because of the virtual reality headsets' heavy weight, discomfort may be more likely among children.
 Therefore, children are advised against using VR headsets.
 Other problems may occur in physical interactions with one's environment.
-While wearing VR headsets, people quickly lose awareness of their real-world surroundings and may injure themselves by tripping over, or colliding with real-world objects.
+While wearing VR headsets, people quickly lose awareness of their real-world surroundings and may injure themselves by tripping over or colliding with real-world objects.

 VR headsets may regularly cause eye fatigue, as does all screened technology, because people tend to blink less when watching screens, causing their eyes to become more dried out.
 There have been some concerns about VR headsets contributing to myopia, but although VR headsets sit close to the eyes, they may not necessarily contribute to nearsightedness if the focal length of the image being displayed is sufficiently far away.